Close Menu

 The races usually take place on the internal staircases of the skyscrapers, but it covers any vertical foot race, which involves a course that ascends a man-made structure.

 There is also a worldwide governing body for tower running namely the Towerrunning World Association.
-The organization is responsible for regulating and promoting stair races on a worldwide basis.
+The organisation is responsible for regulating and promoting stair races on a worldwide basis.
 It also manages a worldwide ranking and held World and Continental Tower Running Championships.

 As Malaysia has many skyscrapers, the sport started to gain its prominent recently.
 One person who plays an important role in Malaysia tower running scene is none other than 25 year-old Malaysian Coach Soh Wai Ching.